joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

 We can see that there is highest richness in SE Asia.
 Cool!

-Since we have come this far, let’s go ahead and do one more analysis that actually uses the phylogeny and community dataset together: we will calculate raw PD.
+Since we have come this far, let’s go ahead and do one more analysis that actually uses the phylogeny and grid-cell data together: we will calculate raw PD.

 ``` r